About

 Hello, my name is Marijke Luttekes (she/her), and I am a web developer who prefers creating human-friendly applications.

 I focus on sharing knowledge, helping others produce quality work, and writing documentation.
-Though not an expert, I am also interested in user experience and web accessibility.
+On top of that, I am also interested in user experience and web accessibility.

-Check my mentions to see where else my work ended up online.
+Check my mentions to see where my work ended up online.

 How it started

 Back in the '00s, twelve-year-old me stumbled upon BBCode forums.
-After learning the markup language, I soon upgraded to HTML.
+After learning the markup language (BBCode), I soon upgraded to HTML.

-Feeling the excitement of writing code, refreshing a page, and seeing changes reflected grabbed hold of me that never let go.
+Feeling the excitement of writing code, refreshing a page, and seeing changes reflected in the page grabbed hold of me and never let go.
 It's like Doctor Frankenstein seeing his creation come to life, but happier.

 Neurodivergence

-ADHD brains are overactive and become overburdened easier than most.
+ADHD brains are very active and become overstimulated more easily than others.
 Thus, I engage in limited social activities and chaotic situations.

 Goals